 - Standard Account: In these types of accounts, 1 trading lot is equivalent to 1,00,000 units of instruments traded.
 But to open standard accounts, you need higher capital than mico & mini accounts.
-But if you want to play a big game in the FX industry or you are a professional, then the standard account should be the first choice of yours.
+But if you want to play a big game in the FX industry or are a professional, then the standard account should be the first choice.

 High Gain: If a 10$ worthy pip moves 50 pips a day to your favor, you have the chance to make a profit of 100$ easily in the standard account

 High Risk: The same rule of high gain is applicable in a high-risk zone.
-It means if a 10$ worthy pip moves 50 pips a day opposite to your favor you’ll lose 100$ easily and instantly.
+It means if a 10$ worthy pip moves 50 pips a day opposite your favor, you’ll lose 100$ easily and instantly.

 Feature 9: Margin Requirements